In this article...

 Solution: In order to make the most of your CRM, your company will need to invest the necessary money to fund the implementation upfront, with the knowledge that it will pay off in the long run as the CRM improves sales over time.

 Choosing and implementing a CRM takes time.
 Your teams need to research, test, onboard, deploy, and train, which can result in downtime for the business and for employees.
-Sometimes companies try to save on this “lost” time by rushing through these steps or even skipping them entirely, which often results in a CRM failure.
+Sometimes companies try to save on this “lost” time by rushing through these steps or even skipping them entirely, which often results in failure.

 SOLUTION: Switching CRMs can’t be done both quickly and successfully, so companies need to set their expectations accordingly and embrace the process.